California State Route 108

 State Route 108 (SR 108) is a state highway in the U.S. state of California that runs from the Central Valley and across the Sierra Nevada via the Sonora Pass.
 It generally runs northeast from downtown Modesto near the SR 99/SR 132 interchange, to U.S. Route 395 near the Nevada state line.
 The route was once recommended to continue south of Modesto to Interstate 5, although today that portion exists as a county road.
 Parts of SR 108 are closed annually during the winter due to inclement weather along the summit.

 Route description

+Route 108 is defined in section 408 of the California Streets and Highways Code: